-The forest estate included in this Estate Management Plan is yet to achieve Forest Stewardship Council (FSC) Certification.
+The forest properties included in this Estate Management Plan are managed to Forest Stewardship Council (FSC) standards for responsible forest management.

 The Manager and the forest owners are committed to the FSC Principles, Criteria and Standards of Good Forest Management.
 These standards include ecological, social and economic parameters.